IBM-Cloud/collaboration/README.md

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/IBM-Bluemix/collaboration)

-When running the application for the first, time test data and test users are created in the Cloudant database.
+When running the application for the first time, test data and test users are created in the Cloudant database.
 By default authentication is done with these test users.
 Alternatively you can use the Bluemix Single Sign On service for authentication.

 As alternative to the Deploy Button you can also invoke the following commands to create the Cloudant service and deploy the application to Bluemix.
 This will allow you to do local changes and then push updates.